suzankarabakal/507_final_project/ReadMeData.txt

 URL for Data: https://api.themoviedb.org/3
 URL for Documentation: https://developer.themoviedb.org/reference/intro/getting-started

-I will note that the TMDB documentation is not good.
+I will note that the TMDB documentation is not very good.
 I mostly figured out how to use it by Googling things and reading the forums.

 ## Format(s):
 Data is retrieved in JSON format.